Frequently Asked Questions & Tips:

 It depends!
 Some cafes require them and some don't.
 Others use a more complicated lottery system in order for you to have a chance at placing a reservation.
 We usually try to mention which reservation system a particular cafe is using when writing our articles.

-Looking for a guide on how to make a reservation with Shinjuku/Omotesando/Shibuya/Harajuku BOX CAFE & SPACE?
+Looking for a guide on how to make a reservation with Shinjuku/Omotesando/Shibuya/Harajuku BOX CAFE & SPACE or a site that uses hubsynch?
 We wrote a detailed guide for you!
 Click Here.

 How do lottery reservations work?
 Am I guarenteed a reservation?